Here are a few questions you need to ask yourself....

 Many of the 1680D turnouts come with an inner air mesh membrane for extreme breathability and to wick away moisture, like the Ice Shield.
 Some have detachable hoods like the Olympia and an attached hood like the Rainier.
 If you're looking for a bit of extra protection without a full hood, there are also high neck options like the Vortex.
 Some also come with a double adjustable snap and buckle open front closure with Velcro assist to allow for maximum adjustment like the Arctic Shield.
 The 1680 Denier blankets come in a range of poly-fill insulation including Heavyweight, Midweight and Lightweight warmth.

 The 600D turnouts come with a smooth, nylon lining that helps to keep the horse’s hair slick and clean.
 Miniature horse blankets are available in the 600D with a strong velcro bellyband.
-The Klondike features a fun new argyle pattern and the Nordic is a turnout favorite.
-Available weights include Heavyweight or sheet with no insulation.
+The Glacier features a fun new snowflake pattern and the Nordic is a turnout favorite.
+Available weights include Heavyweight or Rainsheet with no insulation.